ComplexSystemsModeling/itkVoronoiQuadEdgeMeshFilter/README.txt

 # Please, be aware that those project are, for some of them, still under progress.
 # Therefore you may encounter some bugs, if so, feel free to inform us about them.
+# Same if you have any questions about our work.